openatx/atxserver2-ios-provider/README.md

 ## Usage
-This repo contains a submodule(WebDriverAgent), So the clone command is
+This repo contains a submodule(WebDriverAgent), So the clone command should be

 ```bash
 git clone https://github.com/openatx/atxserver2-ios-provider --recursive